fuse-mars/spring-akka/README.md

 Spring project that uses Akka internally

 ## Value
-This application is an example of a Spending Managment System.
+This application is an example of a Spending Management System.
 You can use it to record your breakfast, Lunch and Dinner expenses!

 ## Simple explanation of the code